rafaelcn/dotfiles/README.md

-Linux setup tool.
+_.dotfiles_
 ===========

-A tool for creating my linux environment automatically (specifically my Xubuntu 15.04).
-And to generate my Github ssh-keys.
+A set of files describing the behaviour of the apps that I use and also a tool to configure my linux environment automatically (specifically my Xubuntu 16.04).

-__This work is greatly inspired by the [webcoyote](https://github.com/webcoyote/linux-setup) one.__
+__This work is inspired by the [webcoyote](https://github.com/webcoyote/linux-setup) one.__

 Installation
 ===